How to integrate ServiceNow with Sapho version 3.9 or greater

 Click on the table name or info icon to get to the table details.
 Navigate to the Application Access tab and make sure that the “Allow access to this table via web services” option is checked.
 If the checkbox is unchecked, check it and click the Update button to save your settings.

-Since ServiceNow is a fully customizable system and each instance might differ, Sapho accesses two system tables to retrieve the ServiceNow data structure.
-Therefore the dedicated user that is used for Sapho’s connection must have privileges to access the sys_dictionary and sys_db_object tables.
+Since ServiceNow is a fully customizable system and each instance might differ, Sapho accesses three system tables to retrieve the ServiceNow data structure.
+Therefore the dedicated user that is used for Sapho’s integration must have privileges to access the sys_db_object, sys_dictionary, and sys_choice tables.

-By default, "personalize_dictionary" and "admin" are the only two roles that can read the sys_dictionary table.
-To assign this role to the dedicated user, Navigate to System Security > Users and Groups > Users.
+To assign these roles to the dedicated user, Navigate to System Security > Users and Groups > Users.
 Select the dedicated user, navigate to the Role tab, and click Edit.

-Search for the "personalize_dictionary" role and select it.
-Add it to the Roles List on the right by using the right arrow button, and save your settings.
+Search for the "personalize_dictionary", "personalize_choices", "itil", "approver_admin" roles and select them.
+Add them to the Roles List on the right by using the right arrow button, and save your settings.

 B. Grant access to a dedicated role

 As an alternative to assigning existing roles to the dedicated user, you can create a dedicated role and grant read permission rights that will be specific for that role.
 An instance uses access control list (ACL) rules, also called access control rules, to control what data users can access and how they can access it.
-For more information, consult the Security chapter in ServiceNow documentation.
+For more information, consult the Security chapter in ServiceNow documentation, or send a request to your ServiceNow administrator.

-Once you have created a dedicated user in ServiceNow and set up the connector in Sapho using that user’s account, you will be able to ensure transparency in your audit logs.
+Once you have created a dedicated user in ServiceNow and set up the integration in Sapho using that user’s account, you will be able to ensure transparency in your audit logs.

 Any write-backs from Sapho to ServiceNow will be recorded as being performed by this dedicated user.
 In some cases, the Table API allows Sapho to distinguish a specific Sapho user, as described in the sections below.